josedddd1234/Pass_Please/README.md

 <img width="551" height="140" alt="image" src="https://github.com/user-attachments/assets/bdafd22a-472d-4311-8db9-26ce214c0374" />

 The detection is correct but the traffic light needed to be really zoomed in.
-So i will try another alternatives
+So i will try another alternatives like using YOLO and CV2.